 Food Recovery Network is the largest student movement against food waste and hunger in America.

 In 2011, Ben Simon, Mia Zavalij and Cam Pascual, students at the University of Maryland, College Park noticed good dining hall food ending up in the trash at the end of the night.
-By the end of the school year, FRN at UMD had recovered 30,000 meals to DC-area partner agencies.
+By the end of the school year, FRN at UMD had recovered 30,000 meals to DC-area hunger-fighting nonprofits.